Using personal experience fixing plumbing issues, Mrs. Menagerie aims to help you do the same without spending a lot of time or money.

 First and foremost, it is always wise to be prepared for a plumbing emergency such as a pipe bursting in your home.
 Water damage can be extremely costly, not to mention inconvenient.
 Should you suddenly find yourself in a rapidly flooding home, knowing how to stop the deluge quickly could make all the difference.

 Main Water Valve

-You will usually find the main water valve in a basement, crawlspace or other utility area where the main water line enters the home.
+You will usually find the main water valve in a basement, crawlspace, or other utility areas where the main water line enters the home.
 It is helpful to find and label this valve to be ready for an emergency.
 Also, it is a good idea to mark the direction to turn it off with a permanent marker or masking tape; remember that seconds will count if a pipe bursts in your home.

-Which Valve is the Main Water Shut-Off Valve?
+Which Valve Is the Main Water Shutoff Valve?

 Fixture Stop Valves

-Another way to shut off water to a specific fixture, is by using the stop valves directly leading to that fixture.
+Another way to shut off water to a specific fixture is by using the stop valves directly leading to that fixture.
 Look under sinks and toilets, behind washing machines or next to dishwashers and hot water heaters.

-Where To Find Stop Valves
+Where to Find Stop Valves

 Of course, preventing problems in the first place is just as important as knowing what to do when one arises.
 One of the biggest factors leading to a burst line is a pipe or pipes that have frozen.
-To avoid frozen pipes, the first step is to ensure that your pipes, especially the pipes along an outer wall of your home, are properly insulated.
+To avoid frozen pipes, the first step is to ensure that your pipes, especially the pipes along the outer wall of your home, are properly insulated.

 Tube foam sleeves can also be purchased at any hardware store.
-Choose from fiberglass, wool-felt or plastic foam sleeves.
+Choose from fiberglass, wool-felt, or plastic foam sleeves.
 Cut and customize them to fit longer pipes, then seal the gaps with insulating tape or duct tape.

 Winterize Your Pipes

 Seal air leaks that lead into crawlspaces or external walls that may allow freezing air around pipes.
-Use caulking or store bought insulation to block leaks.
+Use caulking or store-bought insulation to block leaks.

 On extremely cold nights, leave water trickling a tiny bit from faucets on outer walls.
 Also, leave cabinet doors open to allow heat to reach pipes under sinks and other fixtures.
 Again, outer wall plumbing is the concern here.
 Keep your heat at a constant temperature day and night.
-Note: if you live in a very cold climate, your home was probably built with no outer wall pipes.

-If you leave home during winter months, it is very important to leave your heat on at minimum of 55°F or 12°C. Also, it is a good idea to have someone check on your house regularly.
+If you leave home during winter months, it is very important to leave your heat on a minimum of 55°F or 12°C. Also, it is a good idea to have someone check on your house regularly.
 You wouldn't want to return from vacation to find your basement has become a swimming pool...would you?

 Unfreezing Frozen Pipes